jstncno/mentionify/README.md

 </script>
 ```

-The default `account` option is `twitter` that links to the user's Twitter profile, but can be overridden:
+The default `account` option is `twitter` which links to the user's Twitter profile, but can be overridden:

 ```javascript
 <div id="container">